 ADT security systems come with a wide variety of features that can be tailored, depending on the needs of your home.
 Some ADT security systems come with a wireless keychain remote that you use to arm and disarm your security system.
-Operating a wireless keychain is a lot like using a car key fob to lock and unlock the doors on your car.
+Operating a wireless keychain for your home security system is a lot like using a car key fob to lock and unlock the doors on your car, making it easy to control the system without going to the main panel every time.

 The Basics of Home Security

-Most ADT security systems come with a control panel installed on a wall in your home.
+Most ADT security systems come with a main control panel as part of the system that's installed on a wall in your home.
 This control panel allows you to arm and disarm the system and call the police and fire department by pressing a button.
 The control panel is connected through your home's phone line or over a cellular or broadband connection.
 When you leave the house you enter your password to arm the system.
-If the house is entered or broken into without disarming the system by entering the code, an alarm will sound and the authorities will be dispatched.
+If the house is entered or broken into without disarming the system by entering the code, an alarm will sound and emergency services will be contacted.

 Bypassing the Control Panel